What is being preserved in Psalm 12?

 and will protect us forever from the wicked (Psalm 12:6-7 NIV)

 Before looking into the Hebrew grammar, it’s important to point out that just having the two verses in 6 and 7 isolated is a bad way to try to interpret the passage.
-The two verses are on two different subjects.
-However the Psalm as a whole is about the preservation and care of those who are being beaten down by the evil of the world.
+The two verses are actually referring to two different subjects.
+However, the Psalm as a whole is cohesive.
+It’s about the preservation and care of those who are being beaten down by the evil of the world.
 Thus, the context can tell us a lot about how to use the pro-noun “them” when it’s difficult to figure out what the antecedent is.